 c. shall become a member of this congregation upon receipt and acceptance of the letter of call.
 In a parish of multiple congregations, the pastor shall hold membership in one of the congregations.

-C9.13.
+*C9.13.
 The pastor(s) shall submit a report of his or her ministry to the bishop of the synod at least 90 days prior to each regular meeting of the Synod Assembly.

-C9.14.
+*C9.14.
 Ecumenical pastoral ministry

 Under special circumstances, subject to the approval of the synodical bishop and the concurrence of this congregation, an ordained minister of a church body with which the Evangelical Lutheran Church in America officially has established a relationship of full communion may serve temporarily as pastor of this congregation under a contract between the congregation and the ordained minister in a form proposed by the synodical bishop and approved by the congregation.
 The parochial records of this congregation shall be maintained by the pastor and shall remain the property of the congregation.
-The vice president / secretary of this congregation shall attest in writing to the bishop of this synod that such records have been placed in his or her hands in good order by a departing pastor before the installation of that pastor in another field of labor or the granting by the synod of retired status to the pastor.
+The secretary of this congregation shall attest in writing to the bishop of this synod that such records have been placed in his or her hands in good order by a departing pastor before the installation of that pastor in another field of labor or the granting by the synod of retired status to the pastor.

 Chapter 10.
 CONGREGATION MEETING